Topology-Aware Active Learning on Graphs: Acknowledgments

+The authors thank James Chapman for helpful discussions about coresets.
 HHM was supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-2034835.
+ALB was supported by NSF grants DMS-2152717 and DMS-2318817 and the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, USA under award DE-SC0025589.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 This work used computational and storage services associated with the Hoffman2 Cluster which is operated by the UCLA Office of Advanced Research Computing’s Research Technology Group.